GROUP CHIEF EXECUTIVE

-Matanuku is a lawyer and has been in corporate and private practice since 1991.
-He is a founding partner of the law firm Kahui Legal, and has also held a wide variety of board roles.
+Matanuku is a lawyer and is a founding partner of the law firm Kahui Legal, and has also held a wide variety of board roles.
 These include being the former deputy chair of Aotearoa Fisheries Limited and chairman of Sealord Group Limited.
 He is the current chairman of Ngati Porou Holding Company Limited, the company that oversees Ngati Porou's commercial interests.
 He is also a director of Te Runanganui o Ngati Porou Trustee Company Limited and the NZ Merino Company Limited, a member of the New Zealand Geographic Board, and a former Trustee of the Eastland Community Trust.

 John has a broad range of management and directorial experience in a variety of different business sectors including banking, investment, venture capital, technology, infrastructure, construction and engineering.
 He has had wide-ranging global experience with management and governance responsibility for operations in New Zealand, Australia, Asia and Europe.
 In addition to chairing the National Infrastructure Advisory Board, which provides independent advice to Treasury and the Minister for Infrastructure, John is also currently a director or chairman of a number of other boards across many sectors.
 In the region, he is chairman of both Activate Tairawhiti (Gisborne's economic development agency) and the Corson group of companies.

 Kieran is an electrical engineer with more than 40 years' experience within the electricity and energy industries, both in New Zealand and offshore.
 He has served as a senior manager in generation, transmission and system operations, including managing the real-time electricity market.
 He has undertaken roles as the interim chief executive and chief engineer of the Institution of Professional Engineers New Zealand.
 For seven years he was a trustee, and then chair, of the Centre for Advanced Engineering.
 He is currently an industry member of the Natural Hazards Research Platform Strategic Advisory Group.
 Kieran is a chartered member of the Institute of Directors, a fellow of IPENZ, a senior member of the IEEE (USA), and a chartered member of the IET (UK).